facile-it/facile-it.github.io/content/blog/eng/different-types-of-software-testing.md

 ## Conclusions

-We introduced the concept that there is no such thing as "breaking things" and that there are many types of tests that can support the *software life cycle*.
+We introduced the idea that software testing does not imply "breaking things" and that there are many types of tests that can support the *software life cycle*.
 We now know that it is a good idea to know at least some of them.

 *Tests* are part of the development process and knowing them should be a **goal** for everyone working on developing an application.

-We must not forget to check what is the best approach to test our application, in the trade-off between effort, time and coverage, planning some time with teams to discuss, review and create some tests!
+We must remember to check what is the best approach to test our application considering the trade-off between effort, time and coverage.
+We should take some time with the teams involved in the development process to discuss, review and create some tests!